English Vocabulary

 7. Numbers

-The British use and between hundred and the rest of a number, but Americans can leave it out.
+The British use “and” between hundreds and the rest of a number, but Americans often leave it out.

 8. Dates

-There are a number of different ways of saying and writing dates.
-Americans often say July fourth.
-In Britain the fourth of July and July the fourth are the most usual.
+There are different ways to say and write dates.
+Americans often say July Fourth, while in Britain, people say the fourth of July or July the fourth.

 About the author